Furious 7: Home media

-Furious 7 was released on July 6, 2015 in the UK and was released via DVD and Blu-ray on September 15 in other countries.
-The Blu-ray edition features an all new extended edition of 140 minutes long, deleted scenes, stunts, behind-the-scenes, and the music video for Wiz Khalifa and Charlie Puth's "See You Again".
-The Blu-ray and DVD version include behind-the-scene footage of the "Race Wars" scene including rapper Iggy Azalea and making of the cars featured in the film.
+Furious 7 was released on July 6, 2015, in the UK and was released via DVD and Blu-ray on September 15 in other countries.
+The Blu-ray edition features an all-new extended edition of 140 minutes long, deleted scenes, stunts, behind-the-scenes, and the music video for Wiz Khalifa and Charlie Puth's "See You Again".
+The Blu-ray and DVD versions include behind-the-scenes footage of the "Race Wars" scene including rapper Iggy Azalea and the making of the cars featured in the film.
 In the U.S. and Canada, it sold roughly 2.5 million units on Blu-ray and DVD in its first week of release, making it the highest-selling home entertainment live-action film of 2015.
 This record was later surpassed by Jurassic World (2015) the following month.
+Furious 7's home video sales made a revenue of $66.4 million with 4.2 million copies sold, making it the seventh best-selling title of 2015.

 Reception

 Box office

 Furious 7 grossed $353 million in the United States and Canada and $1.163 billion in other countries, for a worldwide total of $1.516 billion, against a production budget of $190–250 million.
-It was also the fastest film to reach the $1 billion mark at the time, doing so in 17 days.
+It was the third-highest-grossing film of 2015 and the fourth-highest-grossing film of all time.
+Furious 7 was also the fastest film to reach the $1 billion mark at the time, doing so in 17 days.
 It also became the first film to pass $1 million in 4DX admissions worldwide.
 Deadline Hollywood calculated the film's net profit as $354 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it fifth on their list of "Most Valuable Blockbusters".

-Worldwide, Furious 7 was released across 810 IMAX theaters, which was the largest worldwide rollout in IMAX's history, Its worldwide opening of $397.6 million was the fifth-highest opening of all time.
+Worldwide, Furious 7 was released across 810 IMAX theaters, which was the largest worldwide rollout in IMAX's history, Its worldwide opening of $397.6 million was the second-highest opening of all time.
 The film had an IMAX opening weekend total of $20.8 million.